shzlw/poli/docs/report.md

 Notes
 * Filters are not allowed to change values in canned report.
 * Users can only create/view/delete canned report created by themselves.

+## Access permissions

+Reports can be edited by Admin/Developer users, associated with a Group and viewed by all users.
+Check [User Management](user-management) for more details.